pydata/sparse/docs/user_manual/operations/operators.rst

 Full List of Operators
 ----------------------
 Here, :code:`x` and :code:`y` can be :obj:`COO` arrays,
-:obj:`scipy.sparse.spmatrix` objects or scalars, keeping in mind :ref:`auto densification rules <auto-densification>`.
+:obj:`numpy.ndarray` objects or scalars, keeping in mind :ref:`auto densification rules <auto-densification>`.
 The following operators are supported:

 * Basic algebraic operations